Applications and Admissions

-- Introduction to Applied Biostatistics and Research Design, which introduces the basic principles of biostatistics and experimental design for research in the biomedical sciences.
+- Principles of Biostatistics, which introduces the basic principles of biostatistics for research in the biomedical sciences.

 - Graduate Student Research Opportunities in which representatives from each of the 6 Biomedical Sciences Programs describe the research interests of their faculty.

 - Journal Club, which provides practice in analyzing published research papers and giving oral presentations.

 - Three Research Rotations, which provide students with diverse research experiences to help them select a lab in which to carry out their thesis research.

 What courses are required beyond the first year?

 During the second year, students take Responsible Conduct of Scientific Research course, which examines the moral and philosophical issues confronting scientists.
 Students continue to take electives based on their research interests as well as courses required by their program.By the end of the 2nd year, students pass a qualifying exam to go on as candidates for the doctoral degree.
 By this time, most students have completed all of their coursework and are devoting full time to their dissertation research.